mattf1n/mattf1n.github.io/content/posts.md

 *2020.5.14*.
 This last weekend, [Caitlyn](http://caitlyndang.com) and I backpacked up Cottonwood Wash in Utah's San Rafael Swell.
 There was not a soul to be seen and it was a truly beautiful canyon all to ourselves.
 We even spotted some petroglyphs.
-It reminded me that there are so many places in the world that you can't find on Google.
 We were told about this canyon by my uncle and found our way there using two outdated maps and some help from the locals.
 :mountain: